DennisPallett/FinancieelApp/README.md

-# DennisPallett
+# FinancieelApp
-This repository contains all my personal projects and code
+This repository a simple finance app.